dezmon-fernandez/laravel-stack/readme.md

 chmod -R o+w app/storage
 ```

 Given that your LAMP stack is properly configured, this should set you on your way to developing with Laravel.
-Check by seeing browsing to the `public` directory off of your LAMP stack.
+Check by  browsing to the `public` directory off of your LAMP stack.

 If not, check the PHP configuration of your environment using `phpinfo()` and verify that `mcyrpt` is enabled along with `mod_rewrite`.
 Any further help should be requested on Piazza.